 To make the pumpkin silk pie, start by making a ginger snaps cookie crust.
 Finely crush 32 ginger snaps.
-(I used Nabisco brand gingersnaps that came in a box in the cookie aisle.)
-Mix in melted butter and sugar.
-Press into springform pan.
+(I used Nabisco brand ginger snap cookies) Mix in melted butter and sugar.
+Press into 9-inch springform pan.
 Bake at 325 degrees for 5 minutes.

 In the meantime, make the pumpkin silk filling.
-Beat softened cream cheese until light and fluffy.
-Add the powdered sugar, pumpkin puree, vanilla (I used my Nielsen-Massey pure vanilla extract) and pumpkin pie spice; beat until smooth.
+Beat softened cream cheese, using a stand mixer, until light and fluffy.
+Add the powdered sugar, pumpkin puree, vanilla, and pumpkin pie spice; beat until smooth.

 Fold in one large container of whipped topping (Cool Whip) and spread into the springform pan.

 Place in the fridge for a couple of hours over overnight to allow it to set up.
-Remove the springform pan sides and top with additional whipped topping.
-I put the Cool Whip in a pastry bag and piped it onto the cake.
+Remove the springform pan sides and top with whipped cream.
+I put the whipped cream in a pastry bag and piped it onto the cake.
 Sprinkle with pumpkin pie spice.

 Go ahead and cut yourself a slice of pie!